angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 prevent turn one plays when on the draw.

-Discard effects are good at providing information about a matchup early on and either preventing your opponent landing relevant threats or taking away their own interaction from them.
+Discard effects are good at providing information about a matchup early on and either preventing your opponent from landing relevant threats or taking away their own interaction from them.
 They tend to excel in {U} based fair matchups or against opposing combo decks.
 They are often weaker against fair non-{U} decks or _stompy_ type shells.
 The main limitation of discard effects is that, if they